wuziqiqiqi/PD/doc/source/clease.rst

    __ https://doi.org/10.1088/1361-648X/ab1bbc

-The use of CE in ASE is best learned through tutorials:
+The use of CLEASE is best learned through tutorials:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

 A simple tutorial explaining how to set up a database and perform a set of calculations for Cu-Au alloy can be found here: :ref:`ce_aucu_tutorial`